hirobf10/sl_parsing_slp/README.md

 # sl_parsing_slp
-This repository is to submit the assignment given in study group SLP.
+This repository is for submitting the assignment given in study group SLP.
 I implemented an POS tagger and an dependency parser from scratch.

 ## Install dependencies